ncatlab/nlab-content/pages/17344.md

      X
    $$

-   and this is a stable weak homotopy equivalence,
+   (from the shift, def. \ref{ShiftedSpectrum}, of the alternative suspension, def. \ref{SequentialSpectrumFakeSuspension}) and this is a stable weak homotopy equivalence,

 1. the adjunct structure maps constitute a homomorphism